- Brand name

 - angina (chest pain involving the heart)

-The above list includes very serious side effects.
+The above are very serious side effects.
 You may need urgent medical attention or hospitalisation.
 Serious side effects are rare, although skin rash and itching are more common side effects.

 Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.